lstig/kubernetes-the-hard-way-automated/README.md

 # NOTE: made need to run twice if this is the first time
 vagrant up

-# Run playbooks to bootstrap the cluster and initial services
+# Run playbooks to bootstrap the cluster and deploy applications
 ansible-playbook site.yaml

 # create kubeconfig for accessing the kubernetes cluster from